PhuongAnhNgo/SWP/README.md

 # SWP
-### Because of some privacy reasons we are not able to share all of our codes as well as the built database.
+### Because of some privacy reasons we cannot share all of our codes and the built database.
 To see more details, please read our [documentation](https://userpage.fu-berlin.de/phuongan98/PersonalWebsite/Projects/Datenveraltung_Dokumentation.pdf)

 ## Project's Process
 * Research and come up with ideas to create software to support scientific research (computer science field)
-* Build own database and backend-server (Data must be collected from trutworthy sources through API/ Webscrapping, etc.)
+* Build own database and backend server (Data must be collected from trustworthy sources through API/Web scrapping, etc.)
-* Build frontend ưhich contains multiple functionalities:
+* Build frontend that contains multiple functionalities:
   + Searching authors' informations
-  + Searching papers or sciencetic researchs and their rankings
+  + Searching papers or scientific researchs and their rankings
   + Build Cooperated-Author-Network (with depth-search and multiple different presentations )
   + Build Article-Network (with depth-search and multiple different presentations )